-Data-driven marketing: What speedbumps are slowing our progress?
+Data-driven marketing: What speedbumps are slowing our progress?by

 Marketing has become an increasingly data-driven discipline over the past decade.
 In fact, data’s importance is such that when Columbia Business School polled marketers, 100% of respondents stated that successful brands must use customer data to drive marketing decisions.